OPENAIRINTERFACE/openairinterface5g/doc/FEATURE_SET.md

 # OpenAirInterface 5G-NR UE Feature Set #

-**as of May 2020** only supporting "noS1" mode (DL):
+* Supporting "noS1" mode (DL and UL):
   - Creates TUN interface to PDCP to inject and receive user-place traffic
-- Will only work with OAI gNB configured in the same mode
+  - No connection to the core network
+* Supporting Standalone (SA) mode:
+  - UE can register with the 5G Core Network, establish a PDU Session and exchange user-plane traffic

 ##  NR UE PHY Layer ##